davidthings/hdelk/docs/top.md

 There are a number of areas that could use improvement

-- **Fix Node Label Handling** Node label handling is clumsy.
-It is easy to get a node that is too narrow to accomodate the title, and labels can get covered up
-- **Fix Node Layout**  Layout can sometimes be not as pretty as might be hoped for.
-- **Control Port Ordering** Ports sometimes have a conventional order.
-How can order be asserted?
-- **Explore Layout Options** The [many many options](https://www.eclipse.org/elk/reference/options.html) ElkJS provides are completely unused.
-Luckily, the defaults are pretty good, but surely we can do better.
 - **Create a Style system** There is only one "style", any others are the "find the place in the code and change it" kind
-- **Make Proper Use of Labels** Labels are a first class Elk object, but they're not really used here.
 - **Add instructions for use with NodeJS** So far this is a browser focused effort.

 Please feel free to create Issues and Pull Requests.